cdkw5/project-euler-answers/README.md

 ## Contribute

 Contributions are welcome!
 If you have a different approach to solving a problem or want to add solutions for problems not covered, feel free to open a pull request.
-Please follow the [contribution guidelines](CONTRIBUTING.md).

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use the code for your own learning or contribute to make it better!

 Happy coding! 🚀